Shopping-Angel/.github/profile/README.md

 ## 💡 Our Long-Term Vision
 Shopping Angel is the first step in a much larger journey: creating systems and platforms that **empower communities, strengthen economies, and inspire independence**.

-This GitHub organization is where that vision becomes code.
+This is where that vision becomes code.